ai-eryany/ai-eryany/README.md

 # Hello There 👋
 Hey, I’m Aiman.
 I’m a Cancer.
 I like sunsets, long walks on the beach, and tearing into some hardcore code.
 Throw in a good mystery to solve, and I’m there.
-I am trying to understand the purpose of programming and create awesome apps while I am at it.
+I am trying to understand the purpose of programming and create awesome apps while I am at it, why?
+Because I am Batman.

+There is an easter egg in this intro ☝️.
+If you find it, you are a legend.

 ## Welcome to my GitHub Account